xorasan/dewaan-docs/Tagger.md

 * Currently selected tag can be made editable by tapping on it or hitting enter.

 ## TODO
+* make a search box, and add an entry inside it... you should get suggestions when typing.
+* two lists in the search box... choose suggestions... create an array of suggestions.

 ## Features Planned for the Future